lucaschf/AudioStreamer/README.md

 ## Running the tests

 The audio library is composed of songs in the .wav format.
-To add audios, just add them to the project's 'music' directory.
+To add songs to library, just add them to the project's 'music' directory.

 Open up your browser and visit
 ```